At the Detroit Zoo

 The Detroit Zoo is home to six pink-backed pelicans that arrived in June 2014.
 They can be found in their American Grasslands habitat with the guanacos.

-The pink-backed pelican is among the smallest of pelican species.
-Its plumage is white, gray and pink with dark gray wing tips; the pink back and rump can only be seen when the wings are unfolded.
-Its pouch, the most spectacular feature of the bird, is tucked between its long beak and neck.
-The yellow beak has a large hook at the tip for gripping fish.
-A mature individual has long feather plumes on the back of its head.
+Pink-backed pelicans are among the smallest of pelican species.
+Their plumage is white, gray and pink with dark gray wing tips; their pink backs and rumps can only be seen when their wings are unfolded.
+Their pouches, the most spectacular feature of these birds, are tucked between their long beaks and necks.
+The yellow beaks of pink-backed pelicans have large hooks at the tips for gripping fish.
+Mature individuals have long feather plumes on the back of their heads.

-Pink-backed pelicans cannot sweat, so when they get hot they cool themselves by fluttering air over the moist skin on the inside of their throat pouches.
+Pink-backed pelicans cannot sweat, so when they get hot they cool themselves by fluttering air over their moist skin on the inside of their throat pouches.